 Work on Press Photography in Australia was undertaken as part of the Australian Research Council’s Linkage Projects funding scheme (project number LP120200458).

-Lead researcher and prominent journalist Mr Michael Gawenda, from the Centre for Advancing Journalism, says he was thrilled to have secured a $200,000 Australian Research Council grant to fund the study Press Photography in Australia.
+Lead researcher and prominent journalist Mr Michael Gawenda says he was thrilled to have secured a $200,000 Australian Research Council grant to fund the study Press Photography in Australia.
 "This project will enable us to look at an area of journalism that is often neglected: the place of photography in Australian journalism and the way photography has recorded major events in Australian history," he says.
-"It will look at how the photograph - and now video - has been used in journalism to record social and political change."
+"It will look at how the photograph – and now video – has been used in journalism to record social and political change."

 "This is a wonderful project at a time when journalism is in a great period of change and the use of photography and video is increasingly important in the digital age, "Mr Gawenda says.
 In a journalism career spanning more than three decades, Mr Gawenda has been a political reporter, foreign correspondent, columnist and was Editor-in-Chief of The Age from 1997 to 2004.

-Professor Sally Young from the University's School of Social and Political Sciences, Professor Kate Darian-Smith, from the School of Historical and Philosophical Studies and Assoc.
-Professor Fay Anderson from the School of Journalism, Australian and Indigenous Studies, Monash University will also work on the research project.
+Professor Sally Young from the University’s School of Social and Political Sciences, Professor Kate Darian-Smith (Honorary), from the School of Historical and Philosophical Studies and Associate Professor Fay Anderson from the School of Journalism, Australian and Indigenous Studies, Monash University will also work on the research project.

 - Anderson, F. (2014) "Collective Silence: The Australian Press Reporting of Suffering during the World Wars," in Journalism History, 40(3), pp. 148-57

 - Anderson, F. (2014) "Chasing the Pictures: Press and Magazine Photography," in Media International Australia, No. 150, pp. 47-55